chriskonnertz/DeepLy/README.md

 ## Text Length Limit

 According to the DeepL.com website, the length of the text that has to be translated is limited to 5000 characters.
+Per default DeepLy will throw an exception if the length limit is exceeded.
+You may call `$deepLy->setValidateTextLength(false)` to disable that validation.

 ## Current State